 “Half a second” sounds like nothing, but at 65 mph, a vehicle covers 95.33 feet per second.
 During half a second of brake lag, a truck travels 47.6 feet.

-Licensed truckers are aware of brake lag and the responsibility they have to remain alert to traffic conditions when behind the wheel because every second counts when applying the brakes on a large truck.
+Licensed truckers are aware of brake lag and the responsibility they have to remain alert to traffic conditions when behind the wheel because every second count when applying the brakes on a large truck.
 It is well understood that stopping distance increases with speed, so speeding is more dangerous in a large truck than it is in a passenger car.

 Yet, the FCMSA’s Large Truck and Bus Crash Facts 2018 (published in September 2020) says “Speeding of Any Kind” and “Distraction/Inattention” were the most frequent driver-related factors contributing to fatal crashes involving large trucks.